L0w1y/JBKF/README.md

 For the first step - we go to [Jetbrains Marketplace](https://plugins.jetbrains.com/)\
 Search, what you needed, and press the generate button (only if it visible)\
-Now you have 2 options - you can generate permanent license, or generate
+Now you have 2 options - you can generate permanent license, or generate a license, that will be valid up to two years, from the current date

 ![Example](https://raw.githubusercontent.com/L0w1y/JBKF/resources/examples/image.png)